bengler/pebbles-presentation/app/presentations/overview.md

 # Goals: Deploy once, reuse everywhere
 **A lot of data has similar sematics across applications.**

-**Have a single service to user everywhere.**
+Have a single service to use everywhere.

 # Goals: Piecemeal upgrades
 **Small, loosely coupled parts that can be refactored or upgraded individually where it makes most sense.**

-- Technology evolves.
+- Technology evolves
-- For huge wads of software, it will never make business sense to upgrade until catastrophy is imminent.
+- For huge apps it will never make business sense to upgrade until catastrophy is imminent

 # Approach